 Upcoming!
 Citadel Applied Physics Experience for High Schoolers.

-Click the flyer below to take to to more information about this fun event for Sophomores, Juniors and Seniors in High School.
+Click the spring or summer link below to take to to more information about this fun event for Sophomores, Juniors and Seniors in High School.

 The Physics Department offers courses in mechanics, electrodynamics, optics, and astrophysics, plus courses in meteorology and aerodynamics.